smatechnologies/ibm-i-agent-docs/docs/logs-database/management.md

     LSAM sockets communications program.
 - Engage a secondary level of highly detailed trace logging, on a limited basis, to debug complex problems.
-(CAUTION: Do not use
+(CAUTION: Do not use "trace logging" unless requested by SMA Support, to avoid excess disk utilization and possible impacts on system performance.)

-    \"trace logging\" unless requested by SMA Support, to avoid excess disk utilization and possible impacts on system performance.)
+The setting of log controls by the start and end commands is "sticky."

-The setting of log controls by the start and end commands is \"sticky.\" This means that after logging is set on it remains on even after the IBM i LSAM functions have been stopped and restarted.
+This means that after logging is set on it remains on even after the IBM i LSAM functions have been stopped and restarted.
 The same is true for ending logging.
 Once logging has been ended for a function, it does not